Stargazing in Pembrokeshire

 National Trust Dark Sky events

-If your family are new to reading the stars then a National Trust Dark Sky event at Stackpole Estate is for you.
+If your family is new to reading the stars then a National Trust Dark Sky event at Stackpole Estate is for you.

 A mobile planetarium is inflated inside the Stackpole Centre, looking like a large black dome tent.
 Stepping inside you meet Welsh astronomer Allan Trow, who takes you on an exhilarating journey across the night sky using the latest technology to project a clear skies view of the stars onto the ceiling of the planetarium dome.